rprinz08/hBPF/README.md

 #### Calls

 In eBPF, the `call` instruction is used to call selected subroutines in the Linux Kernel (so called *Helper Functions*).
-In the hBPF implementation, the `call` opcode can be used to extend the CPU for example by a hardware implemented pseudo random number generator (e.g. [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register)) or to provide I/O functions.
-They can be provided by means of a `call_handler` Migen Module when creating a CPU instance.
+In the hBPF implementation, the `call` opcode can be used to extend the CPU by means of [call-handlers](doc/call_handler.md).
-Some examples are included in this project.

 #### Register R1